Wirecloud/wirecloud/docs/development/platform/themes.md

   version of operators.
 - `workspace/dragboard_cursor.scss`: contains the style for the cursor displayed when moving widgets inside a workspace.
+- `workspace/modals/share.scss`: contains the style used on the modal for changing the sharing properties of the workspace.
 - `wiring/behaviours.scss`:
 - `wiring/connection.scss`:
 - `wiring/layout.scss`: